|The Arsis Press Story

-In this decade there have been new and remastered recordings of her music on labels such as Deutsche Grammophon, the Musical Heritage Society and CRI.
-And a new, highly acclaimed biography, Ruth Crawford-Seeger, by Judith Tick was published by Oxford University Press in 1997.
-Peggy Seeger's website has more information on her mother's life and music.
+In recent years there have been new and remastered recordings of her music on labels such as Deutsche Grammophon, the Musical Heritage Society and CRI.
+And a highly acclaimed biography, Ruth Crawford-Seeger, by Judith Tick was published by Oxford University Press in 1997.
+The links page on Peggy Seeger's website has more information on her mother's life and music.

 Shaffer, Jeanne (1926-2007) (instrumental: chamber/winds, vocal) Website